-The thing is that when you state in your profile that you are from the USA and lives in New York, New York that using these this term of endearment will give you away.
+The thing is that when you state in your profile that you are from the USA and that you live in New York, New York, then using this term of endearment ( dear) will give you away.

 I asked him outrightly why was he calling me dear and if he didn’t realize by now that I’m a man as he is.
 He did not respond for several minutes and when he did, all he could utter was the word, ”Dude.”

 I blocked him in a heartbeat.
 You can’t be hailing from the more popular American cities, go to the more prestigious American colleges, and yet speaking as you have never set foot on American soil.

 How can you claim to be American yet everything you do or say reveals you know nothing about the culture.

 See Who Your Facebook User Friend Has Connections With Or Is Following

 If you take the time in your research of persons and their profiles before just adding them as your connections on Facebook, you will begin to notice that many do not fit the bill for the niche or reason of your presence on Facebook based on what your profile details say about yourself.